 Crested floating heart (Nymphoides Hydrophylla) is a freshwater floating perennial that roots in the substrate of water 2'-10' deep.

 The plant leaf looks like a giant heart, with a small, white, rising from the center.
 It's commonly used as decoration in garden ponds.

-The plant is extremely durable, having a thick cuticle that makes chemical control via surface spray difficult, and being able to spread through numerous methods.
+The plant is extremely durable, having a thick cuticle that makes chemical control via surface application difficult, and being able to spread through numerous methods.